Benefits of Engagement

 Anti-Corruption: The U.S. has been the prime mover behind the OECD's Anti-Bribery Convention which commits other countries to pass and implement laws like our Foreign Corrupt Practices Act.
-In the last year, thanks to U.S. leadership, it has produced significant results:
+Thanks to U.S. leadership, it has produced significant results:

-- The UK finally passed a strong anti-bribery law
+- The UK passed a strong anti-bribery law

 - The OECD agreed to begin hosting prosecutors meetings and to publish a list of what countries are doing to crack down on bribery